khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-22-hash-tables.md

 ### Separate chaining

-Each slot in the table references to a list instead of a single object.
+Each slot in the table holds a reference to a list instead of a single item.
 When collision happens, the colliding element is put into the list at the corresponding slot.

 Because each slot in the table points to a list, this resolution allows the load factor to be greater than or equal to 1, which is in contrast to open addressing where the load factor can be at most 1.

-Furthermore, the performance when using this resolution is not affected by the load factor as much as when using open addressing.
+The performance when using this resolution is not affected by the load factor as much as when using open addressing.
 When the load factor increases, it is more likely that collision occurs.
 In case of open addressing, this also means that the probe sequence gets longer when the load factor increases, while in this chaining approach, the collision resolution is not affected at all as it is still done by simply putting the colliding element to the list.
 Thus, the chaining approach is more robust to the load factor, especially when the number of items are not known in advance.

 ## References